franciscoardevolmartinez/FlopPITy_deprecated/README.md

 - `processes`: The number of parallel instances of ARCiS running to compute the training set.
 Can be used to speed up the inference if multiple cores are available.

 ### Output
+exoFlows produces a lot of output files:

+- `post_equal_weights.txt`: File containing 10,000 posterior points.
+- `arcis_spec_round_XX.npy`: `numpy` arrays containing the forward models for the XXth round.
+If there are multiple observations, the modeled spectra for the different observations are concatenated one after the other, so the shape of the arrays is `[number of models per round, total number of wavelength bins]`.
+- `Y_round_XX.npy`: `numpy` arrays containing the parameters (normalized) used to compute the forward models for the XXth round.
+- `P.npy`: `numpy` array containing the pressure levels of the model.
+- `T_round_XX.npy`: `numpy` arrays containing the temperature structure for all forward models in round XX.
+- `samples.p`: `pickle` file containing 10,000 samples from the posterior computed at each round.
+- `posteriors.pt`: File containing the `torch` distributions for the posterior predicted at every round.
+Useful to sample and obtain log(P) for any point.
+- `xscaler.p`: `pickle` file containing the normalizing class for the spectra.
+- `yscaler.p`: `pickle` file containing the normalizing class for the parameters.